 North Halifax Grammar School will also incorporate the promotion of fundamental British Values into the Safeguarding Curriculum and PSHE in order to help build pupils' resilience and enable them to challenge extremist views.
 School will provide a safe space in which children and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
-The DSL has given presentations to staff and assemblies to all students in the school.
-An audit has been carried out to establish how FBVs are promoted in the school both through subject and extra-curricular activities, including department statements/posters.
+The Prevent Education Officer has given presentations to staff and assemblies to all students in the school.
+FBV's are reflected in the school's Respect Charter.

 Radicalisation will also be considered within current Online Safety policies, procedures and curriculum in terms of having suitable filtering and monitoring in place and also raising awareness with staff, parents and children about the increased risk of online radicalisation, through the use of the internet, Social Media and Gaming.
+(See additional information on roles, responsibilities, and requirements in respect of filtering and monitoring in Section 6.1 of this document)